system-zero/system-zero/data/docs/la.md

     12342 : lambda (x) { return x: to_string (10) } (): lambda (x) { return x: to_integer () } () - 12300

-  This mechanism supports a special (when/orelse) conditional expression, which is like `if' with some differences described bellow.
+  This mechanism supports a conditional expression, which is an `if/then/orelse/end' construct.
+Here the `end` key keyword is obligatory to avoid ambiguities.

-  A `when` expression, it awaits an input value.

-  A `when` expression, it returns a value.

-  Unlike `if`, it supports only an optional `orelse` clause, as this is more
-  like:

-    (condition) ? expression : expression

-  in C language.

-  Inside the body of a `when` expression, a return statement it pushes a value in the stack of the chain and returns control to the outter scope, but it does not try to exit of a function.

-  A `break` or a `continue` statement is not allowed in a when expression, unless is inside a loop of a `when` expression.

-  Generrally, `when` expressions and the function sequences mechanism, they are trying a bit hard, to minimize any influences with outter environments, though obviously this is not possible, as anything can be written inside a body of a `when` expression or a function call.
-But at least this is the intention of the mechanism.

-  when/orelse syntax:

-    (expr): when |x| condition { body } [orelse { body }]
+    (expr): if identifier condition then expr [orelse expr] end

-    note that |x| is the symbol associated with the value of `expr', that can be used in the condition or|and to the body.
+    note that `identifier` is the symbol associated with the value of `expr', and it is the value that is being evaluated in the condition.

-  Also note that `condition' is not obligated to be surrounded by parentheses.

   Examples:

-    12: when |x| x < 12 { return x + 22 } orelse { return x + 32 } => 44
+    12: if x < 12 then x + 22 orelse x + 32 end => 44
-    ("asdf" is "asdf"): when |v| v { return ok } orelse { return notok } => ok "asdf" : when |x| x:eq ("asdf") { return ok } orelse { return notok } => same
+    ("asdf" is "asdf"): if v then ok orelse notok end => ok "asdf" : if x:eq ("asdf") then ok orelse notok end } => ok var s = null
-    var mp = {"k" : 1, "f" : func {return 1}}
-    mp: when |m| m: len () is 2 { m.k = 10 return m } orelse { m.k = 20 return m} => new map
-    var ar = [1, 2, 3, 4]
-    ar: when |x| x:len () is 4 { x[0] = 2 x[1] = 3 return x } orelse { x[0] = 22 x[1] = 23 return x } => new array
-    var s = null
-    s: when |x| x is null { return notok } orelse { return ok }  => notok (note that, if in the above, we changed the condition and we ommited the `orelse` clause, like:
+    s: if x is null then notok orelse ok end  => notok s = 10

-         s: when |x| x isnot null { return notok } => null

-       as in this case, the value of `s' would be returned)

-  At this stage, we still have to understand and endup with the underlying semantics, so and to handle appropriate the memory resources.
-For now it is not.
-  The sure thing is that it is quite expressive way to write code, without overcomplications.
+    s: if x is 20 then x * 2 end

+    note that, if in the last expression, and since the condition hasn't been met, and there wasn't an orelse, the result is the input value itself.

 The return statement